Federer's number one hopes take a hit in Paris defeat

 "Whether I am number one at the end of this year or one or two weeks later next year, it doesn't really matter.
 Novak seems to be fit, anyway."

-Seventh seed Raonic kept his hopes of qualifying for the season finale in London alive as he served 21 aces to beat Federer for the first time in seven attempts.
+Seventh seed Raonic, who qualified for London after Nishikori beat Spanish fourth seed Ferrer 3-6 7-6 (5) 6-4 to become the first Asian singles player to qualify for the season-ending showpiece, served 21 aces to beat Federer for the first time in seven attempts.

 Raonic will face Tomas Berdych in the semi-finals after the Czech booked his place in London with a 6-7(4) 6-4 6-4 victory over South African Kevin Anderson.

-Djokovic, who edged a close first set against Murray before running through the second, will take on either Japanese sixth seed Kei Nishikori or Spanish fourth seed David Ferrer.
+Djokovic, who edged a close first set against Murray before running through the second, will take on sixth seed Nishikori.

 Federer appeared relieved that he would have a little more time to prepare for the Tour Finals.